vistrails-ufrj/Tutorial/README.md

 ### Step 1 - Installing Vistrails

+First of all install 2 packages that you probably don't have in your linux and are a must have for this, just type **pip install nose** and **pip install usagestats** on console and it should be fine.

 The easiest way to install is by simple installing conda and typing " **conda install -c vida-nyu vistrails** " in terminal and you will get the latest version of vistrails.
+Or you can clone the project from github **https://github.com/vistrails-ufrj/VisTrails.git** and go to vistrail folder and type python run.py and the application will run.

 * For more details of installing conda see : https://conda.io/docs/user-guide/install/linux.html